cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * **Intermediate**: metacognitive abilities that support the development of more advanced skills, like perspective-taking and emotional regulation.
 * **Advanced**: metacognitive abilities related to higher levels of cognitive development, such as systems thinking and transcending relativism.

-### Basic metacognitive skills 1.
-Awareness of the state of mind of self or other 2.
-Monitoring the accuracy of state of mind 3.
-Awareness of one’s own in

 **Metacognitive Skills**

 _Basic Metacognitive Skills_